relative-world/relentity/README.md

 ### Environment Variables

-The environment variables are defined in the `.env` file.
+Configuration can be provided via environment variable or a `.env` file.
 Here are the key variables:

 - `relentity_base_url`: The base URL for the Ollama service (for AI components).
 - `relentity_default_model`: The default model used by the AI components.